-- How To: Choose an Exhaust Fan
+How To: Choose a Bathroom Exhaust Fan

 Indoor air quality can be problematic at any time of year, but it is especially a concern during the winter months when all of the windows are sealed up tight…and nowhere is this more evident than in the bathroom.
 Stale air, humidity, mold, mildew and—to put it delicately—foul odors can wreak havoc with your indoor environment.
 The solution: install a bathroom exhaust fan.

-- Inline fans (also known as remote fans, have a fan unit located in a remote location such as the attic; ductwork connects the fan to an opening in the bathroom ceiling covered by a grill.
+- Inline fans (also known as remote fans) have a fan unit located in a remote location such as the attic; ductwork connects the fan to an opening in the bathroom ceiling covered by a grill.
 Inline fans are often used when a homeowner wishes to use one fan to vent multiple bathrooms, or to have multiple vents in one large bathroom.